gregorywmorris/oaken-spirits/README.md

 ## Project Prompt

+### Data Engineering Zoomcamp:

+**Requirement**: My solution

+- **Problem description:** See below
+- **Cloud:** AWS
+- **Data ingestion:**
+    - Stream with Apache Kafka
+- **Data warehouse:** TBD
+- **Transformations:** TBD
+- **Dashboard:** TBD
+- **Reproducibility:** Instructions below, see linked documents.
+Docker will provide the quickest reproduction for testing purposes.

 ### Overview

 Oaken Spirits is an alcohol distributor that gets its name from its popular private selection of whiskey.
 Its popularity has spurred growth and the company has recently signed a deal to expand at a national level with several large vendors.
 Currently, the applications supporting the business are for Iowa sales only and the CEO is concerned that they will not support future growth and would like a system that can handle national-level sales.

 ### Scenario

-Oaken Spirit applications store data locally and do not integrate with external databases.
+Oaken Spirit management does not want to spend money on more modern, but expensive, applications.
+You have been directed to work with the vendors to find a solution.
+The applications store data locally and do not integrate with external databases.
 Working with the vendors we can get a JSON message from each application.

 ### Concern

 1. Not scalable - some manual data entry and transfers
 1. Does not deliver real-time updates
-1. Has data in multiple locations; sometimes duplicated.
+1. Has data in multiple locations; sometimes duplicated
 1. Lacks a consolidated analytics solutions
 1. Lacks integration options making replacement or adding applications difficult